RafeedN/task-manager/README.md

-# Task Manager - Spring Boot REST API Project
+# Task Manager - Java (Spring Boot) REST API Project

 ## Project Description
 This project is a simple **Task Manager** application built with **Java Spring Boot**.
 The goal of this project was to learn how to build and interact with **REST APIs**, understand the fundamentals of **Spring Boot**, and implement a full **CRUD** backend.